Terminal-2 icon

 To test an offline payment, proceed as follows.

-2. Send a payment request to your test terminal and force an internet connection failure.
+2. Initiate a payment and force an internet connection failure.

 3. Complete the offline payment using your test card.
 The test card enforces the configured offline limits.